mycelium-ethereum/perpetual-pools-contracts/README.md

 In one terminal run `npx hardhat node`

-Then in another run `npm run test`
+Then in another run `npm run test`.

 Notes:

-- As is, the tests fail on purpose.
-This is to show the Solidity stack traces that Buidler enables!
+- You will need a valid api key for Alchemy api for the tests to succeed.
+This is due to the integration with chainlink - the test environment forks mainnet at block `12474747`.
 - The gas usage table may be incomplete (the gas report currently needs to run with the `--network localhost` flag; see below).

 ### Run Contract Tests and Generate Gas Usage Report